michaelhenkel/contrail-tripleo-howto/README.md

 ```

 # Overcloud Configuration
-Adjust number of nodes (do not oversubscribe!), ntp, dns server and other parameters in ~/tripleo-heat-templates/environments/contrail/contrail-services.yaml
+Adjust number of nodes (do not oversubscribe!), ntp, dns server and other parameters (contrail repo url must match what has been configured in 'Create contrail repo')  in ~/tripleo-heat-templates/environments/contrail/contrail-services.yaml
 Adjust subnetting in ~/tripleo-heat-templates/environments/contrail/contrail-net.yaml
 Set rhel registration in ~/tripleo-heat-templates/rhel-registration/environment-rhel-registration.yaml (set rhel_reg_password, rhel_reg_pool_id and rhel_reg_user)